nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 the application repository's :func:`~eventsourcing.application.Repository.get` method to reconstruct aggregates that have been previously saved.

-An application object also has a ``notification_log`` object.
+An application object also has a :data:`~eventsourcing.application.Application.notification_log` object.
 The notification log presents the events that have been stored in the application in the order they were saved.

 The notification log has a :func:`~eventsourcing.application.LocalNotificationLog.select` method,